Will Transport for London’s financial ‘black hole’ lead to Tube closures?

 TfL lost 95% of its fares income when the pandemic hit, and while passenger numbers on the Tube have recovered to roughly 65% of normal use, the transport body continues to struggle because “many commuters have not returned to a five-day week while there are few international tourists”, said the Standard.

-By law, TfL must balance its financial books year on year – and fears it might have to issue a “section 114 notice”, in which it would effectively declare itself bankrupt.
-If that were to happen, TfL could, in theory, wind down ”all services apart from the Woolwich ferry and some school bus services – the only services TfL is legally obliged to provide”, explained The Guardian last year.
+By law, TfL must balance its financial books year on year – and feared it might have to issue a “section 114 notice”, in which it would effectively declare itself bankrupt.
+If that were to happen in the future, TfL could, in theory, wind down ”all services apart from the Woolwich ferry and some school bus services – the only services TfL is legally obliged to provide”, explained The Guardian last year.

 The Department for Transport has argued it has already given over £4bn to keep the transport network afloat during the pandemic and said it was now focused on finding a “sustainable financial footing in a way that is fair to taxpayers across the country”.